MrObergeil/PMF_FINAL_old/ReadMe.md

 python3 consumerfinal.py
 ```

 The consumer is currently set up to make 1600 predictions and makes one prediction every time new message(Sensordata) arrives.
+This can be changed in the pythonscript "consumerfinal.py" at line 53  "prediction_count==1600"